Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Methods

 \subsection{Computational Modeling}

-The dependence of the thermodynamic stability of Ta oxide films supported on the Ta substrate on the content and spatial distribution of the oxygen species was quantified using ab initio simulations within the density functional theory (DFT), and a generalized gradient approximation exchange correlation functional\cite{Perdew1996} as implemented in the VASP code.\cite{Kresse1996} The plane wave augmented pseudopotentials were used.\cite{Bloch1994} The Ta slab was terminated with (110) surfaces and included 8 atomic planes; the lateral supercell (9.33$\times$9.90 \AA$^2$) included 12 Ta atoms in each plane.
-The out-of-plane lattice parameter was fixed at 42 \AA, which leaves at least 15 \AA\ wide vacuum gap even after accounting for the expansion due to Ta oxidation.
+The dependence of the thermodynamic stability of Ta oxide films supported on the Ta substrate on the content and spatial distribution of the oxygen species was quantified using ab initio simulations within the density functional theory (DFT) formalism, and a generalized gradient approximation exchange correlation functional\cite{Perdew1996} as implemented in the VASP code.\cite{Kresse1996} The plane wave augmented pseudopotentials were used.\cite{Bloch1994} The Ta slab was simulated using the periodic model approach.
+The slab was terminated with (110) surfaces and included 8 atomic planes; the lateral supercell (9.33$\times$9.90 \AA$^2$) included 12 Ta atoms in each plane.
+The out-of-plane supercell parameter was fixed at 42 \AA, which leaves at least 15 \AA\ wide vacuum gap even after accounting for the slab expansion due to Ta oxidation.
 The structural models of the amorphous Ta$_2$O$_5$ ($a$-Ta$_2$O$_5$) and Ta oxide (TaO$_x$) film on the Ta surface were generated by incorporating oxygen atoms into the Ta slab.

 Since Ta$_2$O$_5$ and TaO$_x$ are disordered, the simulations were conducted at the $\Gamma$ point only; the plane wave basis set was fixed at 500 eV.
-The total energies were minimized with respect to the internal atomic coordinates, except for the Ta atoms of the furthers from the interface plane, which remained fixed at their crystallographic sites.
+The total energies were minimized with respect to the internal atomic coordinates, except for the Ta atoms farthest from the interface plane, which remained fixed at their crystallographic sites.
 The total energy conversion criterion was set to 10$^{-5}$ eV.
 Energies of oxygen interaction with Ta and Ta oxides are calculated relative to the energy of the gas-phase O$_2$ molecule.
 The energy barriers for oxygen diffusion were calculated using the nudged elastic band (NEB) method.\cite{Henkelman2000} The atomic charges were analyzed using the method developed by Bader.\cite{Tang2009_Bader}